 The Tobacco Transformation Index is predicated on the forces of competition, differentiation, and constructive engagement.

 More than a billion people in the world smoke today and most either refuse or struggle to quit.
 Therefore, in addition to cessation, the Foundation supports the strategy of tobacco harm reduction.
 This approach includes minimizing, as much as possible, the health consequences of nicotine consumption, partly through developing alternative and reduced-risk products.
 In this endeavor, industry transformation can play a crucial role.

-In the absence of an established, internationally standardized classification of tobacco products based on risk, the Index utilizes available research and the concept of a spectrum of risk.
-The table below summarizes a working classification for purposes of the first edition of the Index.
-This categorization will evolve in future iterations, as new research and information becomes available.
+In the absence of an established, internationally standardized classification of tobacco products based on risk, the Foundation for a Smoke-Free World commissioned a scientific literature review to identify a relative risk assessment for all products in scope.
+The table below summarizes a working classification for the purposes of the first edition of the Index.

 The potential for change in the tobacco industry is evident for several reasons.